 It is always a good practice to start reading P&ID from the main incoming lines and follow the fluid path.

 The different company follows different terminology for the line number.
-But it contains same information such as line size, unit number, commodity code that identify fluid inside the line, circuit number, line sequence number, piping class that gives all detail about piping components and their materials, insulation, and coating requirement.
+But it contains the same information such as line size, unit number, commodity code that identifies fluid inside the line, circuit number, line sequence number, piping class that gives all detail about piping components and their materials, insulation, and coating requirement.

 The last two instrument bubbles show the potions of the valve.
-From field, you can set and see the % of the valve opening.
+From the field, you can set and see the % of the valve opening.

 If the only circle is towards the valve, as shown here, that means the hollow ring is there, and the line is live during the normal operation.

 Below the drain valve, the funnel is shown.
 So, when you drain ATF, it will go to the COC system.
 COC means continuous oil-contaminated that is used to drain hydrocarbon.
 The second type of drain is AOC which means an accidentally oil-contaminated system.

 After a dike wall, there is a pneumatically controlled globe valve is there.
 You can see the pneumatic line symbol.
 Like MOV, the pneumatic valve also has various switches to operate the valve locally and from the control panel.
 You can also see the three-way valve connected to the pneumatic line to operate the actuator.